STATE of Wisconsin, Plaintiff-Respondent, v. Leroy William BILLINGS, Defendant-Appellant.

 Applying the duplicative evidence analysis and the Chapman standard, we cannot declare that there was no reasonable possibility that the evidence complained of might have contributed to the conviction or that the state has demonstrated beyond a reasonable doubt that the defendant‘s statements did not contribute to the verdict.
 Therefore we cannot state that it is our belief that the constitutional error was harmless beyond a reasonable doubt.
 The state had a strong case against the defendant, but the erroneously admitted evidence in this case was of such a nature that we conclude that the jury would have been influenced by it.
 Accordingly we reverse the order of the circuit court and remand the cause to the circuit court for a new trial.

-By the Court. — The order of the circuit court is reversed and the cause is remanded to the circuit court for a new trial.
+By the Court.—The order of the circuit court is reversed and the cause is remanded to the circuit court for a new trial.

+DAY, J. (dissenting).
 I dissent and would affirm the conviction.

 I am authorized to state that Justice Callow joins in this dissent.

+LOUIS J. CECI, J. (dissenting).
 The majority opinion is bred in speculation, nurtured by massive quantities of wishful thinking, and has given birth to a new and, to this writer, frightening concept of criminal jurisprudence.
 I must therefore vigorously dissent.

-The clear and unmistakable signal being given here is that the mere utterance of the word "attorney" or "lawyer," when a suspect is being questioned, will deny the prosecution the right to continue any questioning.
+The clear and unmistakable signal being given here is that the mere utterance of the word “attorney” or “lawyer,” when a suspect is being questioned, will deny the prosecution the right to continue any questioning.
 Anything said after those magic words will be locked into a constitutionally protected error, and its use will be denied to the prosecution regardless of the existence of other overwhelming evidence and any admission made by the defendant prior to his utterance of such words.
 Neither Miranda nor its progeny dictates such an absurd result.
-This court, while giving lip service to the rights and concerns of the victim,[1] enlarges the rights of an accused to such a degree that these rights have no boundaries.
+This court, while giving lip service to the rights and concerns of the victim,1 enlarges the rights of an accused to such a degree that these rights have no boundaries.

-While I have my doubts that it was error to admit the defendant's tape-recorded statement, I believe that the *676 alleged error in this case was, in any event, clearly harmless.
+While I have my doubts that it was error to admit the defendant‘s tape-recorded statement, I believe that the

 As the majority notes, the question of whether a court can find harmless error when the state introduces into its case-in-chief statements made by an accused after he received Miranda warnings and after the police failed to honor his request for counsel has not been explicitly considered or decided by either this court or the United States Supreme Court.
 It is clear that the use of a coerced or involuntary confession cannot be deemed harmless error even in the presence of other evidence which might well have constituted independent proof of guilt beyond a reasonable doubt.
 Schwamb v.
 State, 46 Wis.
 2d 1, 14, 173 N.W.2d 666 (1970); Mincey v.
 Arizona, 437 U.S. 385, 398 (1978); see also Payne v.
 Arkansas, 356 U.S. 560 (1958); Chapman v.
 California, 386 U.S. 18 (1967); McKinley v.
 State, 37 Wis.
 2d 26, 154 N.W.2d 344 (1967).
-What is not clear is whether a confession obtained in violation of a defendant's Miranda rights, after he has been informed of those rights, is involuntary per se.[2]
-The United States Supreme Court, in Miranda v.
+What is not clear is whether a confession obtained in violаtion of a defendant‘s Miranda rights, after he has been informed of those rights, is involuntary per se.2 The United States Supreme Court, in Miranda v.
 Arizona, 384 U.S. 436 (1966), seemed to indicate that it was:

 [A]ny statement taken after the person invokes his privilege cannot be other than the product of compulsion, subtle or otherwise.
 Without the right to cut off questioning, the setting of in-custody interrogation operates on the individual to overcome free choice in producing a statement after the privilege has been once invoked.

 Id. at 474.
 However, decisions since Miranda have shown that such a per se rule does not exist.
-These cases have *677 pointed up a distinction between involuntary statements and statements that are unlawful because they were obtained in violation of a defendant's Miranda rights.
+These cases have

 In Harris v.
 New York, 401 U.S. 222 (1971), the supreme court approved the admission of a defendant‘s post-arrest statements for impeachment purposes, even though the police had failed to first inform him of his right to appointed counsel.
 Two later decisions clearly make a distinction between unlawful and involuntary statements.
 In Oregon v.
 Hass, 420 U.S. 714 (1975), the defendant was in police custody and had been given his Miranda warnings.
 While on his way to the police station he asked to telephone his attorney, but was told that he could not do so until he arrived at the station.
 Before arriving, however, he made incriminating statements to the police.
 The court allowed the use of the statements for impeachment purposes because it appeared that the statements were voluntary and trustworthy.
 In Mincey v.
 Arizona, the court reiterated that harmless error cannot apply to the admission of involuntary statements, but that unlawful but voluntary statements were admissible for impeachment purposes.
 437 U.S. at 397-98.